markacody/picture-app-ui/README.md

 # User Interface Prototype

-Picture Prepper is the front end and prototype of an application intended to crop images for use in social media.
-This teaching tool is used to illustrate best practices in CSS as of 2022.
+Picture Prepper is the front end prototype of an application intended to crop images for use in social media.
+This academic project, conceived and taught by ByteGrad.com, illustrates best practices in CSS as of 2022.

 ### Features
 The prototype uses or contains: